Navy Veterans With Mesothelioma and Lung Cancer

 Navy Asbestos Lawsuits and Settlements

 Lawsuits have the potential to secure additional compensation for Navy veterans with lung cancer, mesothelioma, or other asbestos-related diseases.
 Like asbestos trust fund claims, lawsuits do not impact eligibility for VA benefits at all and are typically brought against asbestos manufacturers.
-Neither the U.S. government nor the Navy are sued in an asbestos lawsuit.
+Neither the U.S. government nor the Navy is sued in an asbestos lawsuit.

 Lawsuits may result in compensation through an asbestos settlement or by a jury trial verdict.
 Asbestos settlements occur when the manufacturer does not wish to go to trial and will negotiate with the attorney for a fair compensation offer.
 Some mesothelioma lawyers have secured settlements of $3.5 million, $5.5 million, and even $40 million for Navy veterans with mesothelioma.